apacheignite/documentation/basic-concepts/thread-pools.md

   "title": "Data Streamer Pool"
 }
 [/block]
-The data streamer pool processes all the messages and requests coming from `IgniteDataStreamer` and a variety of streaming adapters that use `IgniteDataStreamer` internally.
+The data streamer pool processes all messages and requests coming from `IgniteDataStreamer` and a variety of streaming adapters that use `IgniteDataStreamer` internally.

 The default pool size is `2 x total number of cores`.
 Use `IgniteConfiguration.setDataStreamerThreadPoolSize(...)` to change the pool size.
 [block:api-header]